OutSystems/docs-product/src/develop/security/secure-cookies-enable-secure-session.md

 <div class="info" markdown="1">

-After you change the settings using Factory Configuration, make sure you **apply new configurations to you environment**.
+After you change the settings using Factory Configuration, make sure you **apply new configurations to your environment**.

 </div>